The periodicity conjecture for pairs of Dynkin diagrams: Calabi-Yau triangulated categories

 Assume that $Q$ does not have oriented cycles.
 In this case, the {\em cluster category $\cc_Q$} provides a $2$-Calabi-Yau realization of $Q$.
-Let us recall its construction: Let $A=kQ$ denote the path algebra of $Q$ and $\mod(A)$ the category of $k$-finite-dimensional right $A$-modules.
-Let $\cd^b(A)$ denote the bounded derived category of $\mod(A)$.
-It is a $\Hom$-finite triangulated Krull-Schmidt category which admits a {\em Serre functor}, \ie an auto-equivalence $S:\cd^b(A)\to \cd^b(A)$ such that there are bifunctorial isomorphisms
+Let us recall its construction (\cf section~\ref{sss:cluster-category-A3} below for an example): Let $A=kQ$ denote the path algebra of $Q$ (cf. section~\ref{ss:KrullSchmidtCategories}) and $\mod(A)$ the category of $k$-finite-dimensional $A$-modules.
+Let $\cd^b(A)$ denote the bounded derived category of $\mod(A)$, \cf \cite{Verdier96} \cite{Happel88} \cite{Keller07a}.
+Thus, the objects of $\cd^b(A)$ are the bounded complexes

+of $k$-finite-dimensional $A$-modules and its morphisms are obtained from the morphisms of complexes by formally inverting all quasi-isomorphisms; the triangles are `induced' by short exact sequences of complexes.
+The category $\cd^b(A)$ is a $\Hom$-finite triangulated Krull-Schmidt category which admits a {\em Serre functor}, \ie an auto-equivalence $S:\cd^b(A)\to \cd^b(A)$ such that there are bifunctorial isomorphisms

+where $D=\Hom_k(?,k)$ is the duality over the ground field, \cf \cite{Happel88}.
+In fact, the Serre functor $S$ is given by the derived tensor product with the bimodule $DA$ which is $k$-dual to the bimodule $A$.
+The suspension functor $\Sigma$ of $\cd^b(A)$ is induced by the functor shifting a complex one degree to the left, \ie $(\Sigma M)^{p} = M^{p+1}$, and changing the sign of its differential.
+The {\em Auslander-Reiten translation} is the auto-equivalence $\tau$ of $\cd^b(A)$ which is defined by